Study on RA Patients who Switch to Infliximab After Etanercept

 1 Division of Rheumatology, Department of Medicine, University of California Los Angeles, Los Angeles, California, USA

-2 Infusion and Immunotherapy Center of South Florida, Aventura, Florida, USA
+2 Arthritis and Rheumatic Disease Specialties, Aventura, Florida, USA

 3 Denver Arthritis Clinic, Denver, Colorado, USA